 The stance or position that shooters take can vary.
 The distance of the target depends on the type of event it is.
 In the case of shotguns, even the velocity varies.
 Some of the events specially the shotgun events have a time limit as per how much time a shooter has before he hits his target.

 There is various kind of events in shooting.
-There are three rifle events: 50-metre rifle prone, 50 metres in three positions (kneeling, standing and prone) and even 10-metre air rifle.
-There are four pistol events: 25-metre pistol, 50-metre pistol, 35-metre rapid pistol and 10-metre air pistol.
+The three rifle events: 50-metre rifle prone, 50 metres in three positions (kneeling, standing and prone) and even 10-metre air rifle.
+The four pistol events: 25-metre pistol, 50-metre pistol, 35-metre rapid pistol and 10-metre air pistol.
 In shotguns, there are 3 events.
 They are skeet, trap and double trap.

 Now, not anymore.
 Also Shooting is not at all a dangerous sport.
 It is quite safe specially since it is performed in such a controlled environment.